tlaine1441/js-data-types/readme.md

 var myString = "Greetings y'all!";
 ```

-The main note to make here is that these variables should always have the `var` keyword and use `camelCase`
+It is worth reiterating that these variables should always have the `var` keyword and use `camelCase`

 #### Assignment Operators